 MONTALCINO is a hill-top town in the Province of Siena in Tuscany, Italy, around 24.8 miles (40km) south of the city if Siena itself.
+It overlooks the Orcia valley which is to the east (see Orcia DOC).
 The commune of Montalcino encompasses both the town and an extensive surrounding area.
 This produces four wines of which the Brunello di Montalcino DOCG is considerd one of the world’s most renowned red wine.
 Brunello is made from 100% Sangiovese, locally called Brunello, and must age two years in oak.
 Another 100% Sangiovese red wine produced only in Montalcino is Rosso di Montalcino DOC.
 Unlike Brunello, this 100% Sangiovese can be sold unoaked and it can be released within the year.
 How much Brunello or Rosso one can produce is decided on a quota based on vineyard holdings.

 The Sant’Antimo DOC covers still wines from a range of different grape varieties and can be produced in all three colours.
 It is named after the medieval abbey (‘abazzia‘) in Castelnuovo dell’Abate in south-east Montalcino.
 Montalcino also boasts a small production of Moscadello di Montalcino DOC, a sweet white wine whose history pre-dates Brunello by several hundred years.